JMO3E/Case-Study-PR-Covid/README.md

-# Case Study: Which Months Had the Highest Infection Cases of Covid-19 Virus in Puerto Rico?
+# Case Study: Which months had the highest infection cases of Covid-19 virus in Puerto Rico?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a personal investigation project that I decided to do when one day I was reading the statistics about Covid-19 and I wondered which were the months with the highest cases of the virus in Puerto Rico.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a data analysis project where I use a dataset of all Covid-19 virus cases in Puerto Rico between 2020 and 2022.
+The objective was to find which were the months with the highest cases and what made them the highest ones.
+The tools used for the project were Excel, SQL, MySQL, and Tableau.

 ## Objetive
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Find which were the months with the highest cases of the covid-19 virus in Puerto Rico and identify what caused those months to have the highest cases of infection.